LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

-We consider a finetuning dataset of 1600 samples along with \blackcircle{g1} and \blackcircle{g2} to demonstrate the generalizability of \shortacronym~across varying numbers of active addresses for digital and analog inputs and outputs in PLC setups.
-Figure~\ref{subfig:ablation:mbtcp:bca} and Figure~\ref{subfig:ablation:s7comm:bca} presents the \bca~and Figure~\ref{subfig:ablation:mbtcp:pva} and Figure~\ref{subfig:ablation:s7comm:pva} presents the \pva~metrics for different combinations of analog and digital inputs and outputs for both Modbus and S7comm protocols.
-We can observe that all plots share similar characteristics with almost identical final values.
-Figure~\ref{subfig:ablation:mbtcp:bca} and Figure~\ref{subfig:ablation:s7comm:bca} show that the \bca~values over the training epochs converge closely, highlighting the stochastic nature of LLM training.
-Figure~\ref{subfig:ablation:mbtcp:pva} and Figure~\ref{subfig:ablation:s7comm:pva} present similar outcomes but with slightly improved metrics due to the characteristics of the \pva~metric.
-The results conclude that regardless of the PLC configuration in terms of address availability for digital and analog inputs and outputs, the model's performance remains consistent when the same dataset size is used for finetuning.
+We use models \blackcircle{o1}, \blackcircle{g1} and \blackcircle{g2} to demonstrate the generalizability of \shortacronym~across varying numbers of active addresses for digital and analog inputs/outputs in PLC setups.
+Figure~\ref{subfig:ablation:mbtcp:bca} and Figure~\ref{subfig:ablation:s7comm:bca} present the \bca~and Figure~\ref{subfig:ablation:mbtcp:pva} and Figure~\ref{subfig:ablation:s7comm:pva} present the \rva~metrics for different combinations of analog and digital inputs/outputs for both Modbus and S7comm protocols.
+We can observe that all the plots share similar characteristics with almost identical final values.
+The \bca~values over the training epochs converge closely, highlighting the stochastic nature of LLM training.
+Whereas the \rva~results present similar outcomes but with slight improvement due to the metric's characteristics.
+The dataset generation here is balanced and not biased toward any particular function to ensure fair representation.

+\begin{takeaway} Regardless of the PLC configuration in terms of address availability for digital and analog inputs/outputs, the model’s performance remains consistent when the same dataset size is used for fine-tuning. \end{takeaway}